Cobalt Core

-Cobalt Core is a sci-fi roguelike deck-building game released in November 2023 for Nintendo Switch and Windows, in July 2025 for macOS, and in August 2025 for Linux, developed by Rocket Rat Games and published by Brace Yourself Games.
-It follows a group of anthropomorphic animals trapped in a time loop, fighting various enemy spacecrafts in an attempt to discover the origin of the loop and escape it.
+Cobalt Core is a sci-fi roguelike deck-building game released in November 2023 for Nintendo Switch and Windows, and in July 2025 for macOS, developed by Rocket Rat Games and published by Brace Yourself Games.
+It follows a group of anthropomorphic animals trapped in a time loop, fighting various enemy spacecraft in an attempt to discover the origin of the loop and escape it.

 Gameplay

-Cobalt Core has the player guide a spacecraft piloted by three of eight possible characters through several hostile territories and fighting against other spacecrafts.
+Cobalt Core has the player guide a spacecraft piloted by three of eight possible characters through several hostile territories and fighting against other spacecraft.
 At first there are only three characters and one spacecraft to choose from, more are unlocked as the player progresses.
 Each character brings a set of cards related to their expertise that is added to the player's initial deck, and extra cards can be earned by defeating other ships.
 Over the course of a run, the player can also upgrade or remove cards from their deck.
 Defeating certain boss ships can also gain artifacts that affect the player's ship as a whole, or boosts the abilities for cards for one of the characters.

 When in combat, the player generally starts with five cards from a shuffled deck at the start of each round, and three action points to expend in playing cards.
 Cards can provide attack abilities, defensive shields, or allow the player to shift the spacecraft left or right to avoid incoming fire.
 The enemy ship's attacks or actions on their upcoming turn are shown to the player, allowing them to plan out their actions.
 After using all action points and shift actions, the turn is resolved, with the player discarding their hand and gaining a new hand of five cards.
 Combat continues until either the enemy is destroyed, allowing the player to direct the ship to the next encounter, or the player's ship is destroyed, forcing them to restart the game but giving them the opportunity to select different characters and modifiers.